Electromagnetic evanescent field associated with surface acoustic wave: Response of metallic thin films: Solution in each region

 where $\gamma =1/\sqrt{1-v^2 /c^2}$ is the Lorentz factor, and we assume $q > 0$ in the following.
 The integration constants, $C^{\rm TE}$ and $C^{\rm TM}$, will be determined by the boundary conditions at $z=d$.
 Equations~(\ref{eq:TM_mode}) and (\ref{eq:TE_mode}) represent the transverse magnetic (TM) and the transverse electric (TE) modes, respectively.

 The above solution has been derived independently of the boundary conditions at $z=d$.
-This shows that any electromagnetic waves in vacuum that decay at infinity $(z\rightarrow \infty)$ automatically take the form of the evanescent wave~\cite{bliokh2014}, as pointed out for the special case of the Bleustein-Glyaev type SAW~\cite{bleustein1968apl,gulyaev1969jetp} in highly symmetric piezoelectric materials~\cite{li1996jap}.
-As an example, the TM mode Eq.~(\ref{eq:TM_mode}) is schematically illustrated in Fig.~\ref{fig:calc_Fig2}.
+This shows that any electromagnetic waves in vacuum that decay at infinity $(z\rightarrow \infty)$ automatically take the form of the evanescent wave~\cite{bliokh2014}, in the sense that its Poynting vector is tangent to the interface, as was pointed out for the special case of the Bleustein-Glyaev-type SAW~\cite{bleustein1968apl,gulyaev1969jetp} in highly symmetric piezoelectric materials~\cite{li1996jap}.
+As an example, the TM mode Eq.~(\ref{eq:TM_mode}) is schematically illustrated in Fig.~\ref{fig:calc_Fig2_rev}.
 The electric and magnetic field lines display the presence of an electromagnetic field associated with the SAW.
-Note that going beyond the electrostatic approximation predicts a nonzero magnetic field, hence the transverse component of the electric field, associated with the SAW.
-Although the magnetic field component is significantly smaller compared to the free electromagnetic field, this result can potentially be relevant because it directly couples to electron spin and magnetization~\cite{zhengzhi2023,kline2024}.
+Note that going beyond the quasi-electrostatic approximation predicts a nonzero magnetic field, hence the transverse component of the electric field, associated with the SAW.
+Inserting Eq.~(\ref{eq:TM_mode}) into Eq.~(\ref{eq:magnetic}) gives $|B_y| = (\gamma v/c^2)|E_x|$.
+Using this relation, we obtain $|B_y|\sim 40$ nT if we assume $v=4000$ m/s and $|E_x|=$ 1 V/$\upmu$m, which corresponds to SAW strain $|\epsilon_{xx}|=2\times 10^{-4}$ according to numerical calculation of the SAW propagating in Y$+128^\circ$-cut LiNbO$_3$ substrate along the crystal $X$ axis~\cite{tiersten1963jasa,tseng1967jap,campbell1968ieee,ingebrigtsen1969jap,kawada2025jap}.
+Although the magnetic field component is significantly smaller compared to the free electromagnetic field, this result can potentially be relevant because it directly couples to electron spin and magnetization~\cite{zhengzhi2023,kline2024prap}.
+We will discuss this in detail in Sec.~\ref{sec:estimates}.